College Admissions FAQ

 How do I apply for need-based aid?

 The University of Michigan attaches a high priority to need-based financial aid to fulfill its commitment to meeting the demonstrated financial need of Michigan resident undergraduates.
 Need-based grants are the cornerstone of the U-M aid programs to ensure that an economically diverse student population from the State of Michigan can enroll at the University.
-For the 2011-2012 academic year, 19,213 of U-M undergraduates were awarded more than $322 million in financial aid – $67 million of that to incoming freshmen.
+For the 2013-2014 academic year (the most recent year for reported data), 18,631 of U-M undergraduates were awarded more than $351 million in financial aid.

 What percentage of students receives need-based financial aid?